 Photography of artworks in the permanent collection of the Museum is permitted for private, non-commercial use only.
 Download the complete photography policy for more information.
-To obtain permission to photograph an artwork in the collection, please contact the registrar’s office at (772) 231-0707 Ext.
-135; a permission form is available here and at the Visitor Services Desk.
+To obtain permission to photograph artwork in the collection, please contact the Director of Marketing and Communications at (772) 231-0707 Ext.
+121; a permission form is available here and at the Visitor Services Desk.
 Please submit the permission form a minimum of one week prior to the requested date of photography.
 Approved photography of artworks is strictly limited to personal use only.

 Vero Beach Museum of Art

 3001 Riverside Park Drive

 Download the complete Rights and Reproductions Policy for more information.

 All photography of a non-personal nature (i.e. editorial, commercial, advertisement) is prohibited without the permission of the Museum and the copyright holders of the artwork(s) in question.
 For on-location shooting, please contact Sophie Bentham-Wood, Director of Marketing and Communications.

 Phone: +1(772) 231-0707 Ext.
 121

 The Vero Beach Museum of Art (VBMA) is committed to protecting the privacy of our donors.
 The VBMA does not sell, trade, or rent personal information about our donors with third-party organizations.